vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 #### Roblox Studio stuck on the splash screen

 This usually happens due to issues with the DPI.
-In order to fix it, set the DPI to 97 by running `vinegar exec winecfg` to open the Wine configuration, and then head to the Graphics tab.
+In order to fix it, set the DPI to 97 (already done by default) by running `vinegar exec winecfg` to open the Wine configuration, and then head to the Graphics tab.
 There should be a DPI option at the bottom of the page.

 A DPI greater than 96 could be set, but this causes in-game GUIs to be larger than normal.
 Also, because of a Wine issue, using a non-default DPI will cause the Roblox viewport to be a bit blurry.
 Additionally, make sure that the DPI is an even number, otherwise GUIs will be blurry.

-#### Unable to log in through the Studio or Player apps
+#### Unable to log in through Studio

 This occurs due to WebView2 issues with Wine.

-There are 2 workarounds:

-- Quick Login (Player): Click on "Log in with another device", and enter the code displayed on the other device/website.

-- Website (Player and Studio): Log in through the [Roblox website](https://roblox.com) and launch/edit an experience.
+The only workaround is to log in through the [Roblox website](https://roblox.com) and launch/edit an experience, or to log in through the same method but launching Player, which authenticates Studio in the process.

 #### "Your GPU is incompatible" error when launching Roblox Studio